LilisProtoLab/LPL_yearly_report_2022/README.md

 By typesetting the report in LaTeX, we will have a unified and easy to replicate design for the future.
 The overall design is inspired by the yearly reports of the [Institute of Making](https://www.instituteofmaking.org.uk/about), London.

+## Updating this file for future reports

+This LaTeX project is compatible with overleaf.com.
+Simply download it as a zip file and import it in Overleaf.

 ## Using custom command for the section title
 Every section starts with a double page and a preformatted section title.
 To simply create a new section, use the `\LPLsection{<TITLE>}` command.